balena-io-experimental/meetbot/README.md

 Meetbot aims to eliminate questions in video calls like:

-_1. Can you hear me?
+1. _Can you hear me?
 Can you hear us?_ Validates audio input of attendees minus the awkward silence.
-_2. Can you resend those links again?_ Meetbot records chat transcript.
+2. _Can you resend those links again?_ Meetbot records chat transcript.
-_3. Do you have any notes from the call?_ Also, records voice caption transcript.
+3. _Do you have any notes from the call?_ Also, records voice caption transcript.
-_4. Was the meeting recorded?_ Auto-records meetings.
+4. _Was the meeting recorded?_ Auto-records meetings.
-_5. Does anyone have the links shared in the meeting?_ Saves it all to Google Docs.
+5. _Does anyone have the links shared in the meeting?_ Saves it all to Google Docs.
 Easy sharing.

 And, many more features.